CEGRcode/scriptmanager/README.md

 Scripts are generically categorized within semi-descriptive tabs and are designed to be run in parallel with each other and themselves.

+### Tutorial to using basic plotting capabilities of ScriptManager
+Open **ScriptManager-Tutorial.docx** available in root directory

 ## Build Instructions
 (after cloning this repo):
 ```